SSahaj24/2D-Skeletonization/Summarization/README.md

-This repository contains Python Notebooks to map Skeltons from Input Space to RAF space following registration Parameters.
+This repository contains Python Notebooks to map Skeltons from the Input Space to the RAF space following registration Parameters.

-The Notebooks also contain the Calculation of line-densities in teh RAF space.
+The Notebooks also contain the Calculation of line densities in the RAF space.